opinionstage/opinionstage-wordpress-plugin/readme.txt

  = Main Story Article Features: =

  * Create an interactive article that includes visual & interactive elements
- * Supports adding polls, personality quizzes, trivia quizzes, forms, slideshows & surveys into the story article
+ * Supports adding a poll, personality quiz, trivia quiz, forms, slideshow & survey into the story article
  * Supports adding text, images & videos to the story article, including an image search function that lets you locate free images
  * Checkout this <a href="https://www.opinionstage.com/quiz/buzzfeed-quiz-create-a-buzzfeed-style-quiz?o=wp35e8" target="_blank">Story Article Example</a>

  = Placements: =

- * Sidebar placement - you can display the interactive content on your sidebar using a dedicated Opinion Stage sidebar widget
+ * Sidebar placement - you can add a poll, quiz, survey or form to the site sidebar using a dedicated Opinion Stage sidebar widget
- * Popup placement - you can configure to popup content (e.g. polls, quizzes) when users enter or exit your site using a highly configurable popup component
+ * Popup placement - you can configure to popup content (e.g. a poll, quiz, survey, etc) when users enter or exit your site using a highly configurable popup component
- * Articles placement - you can display the interactive content at the end of all your posts/pages by enabling the articles placement and configuring content (e.g. poll, quiz) inside it
+ * Articles placement - you can display the a poll, quiz, survey or form at the end of all your posts/pages by enabling the articles placement

  = Language support =